| Having read about unvented hot

 unvented cylinder.

-normal or unvented cylinder (which must be set at the temperature you
+normal or unvented cylinder (each of which must be set at the temperature you

 want water to arrive at taps).
 So, litre for litre a thermal store holds